 The partners should delineate within the partnership agreement the terms of a future sale of a partner’s interest, which includes whether the exiting partner’s interest will be valued through an appraisal process or the partnership agreement will have a set formula for the valuation of the interest to be purchased.
 Such formula can be a set amount determined by the partnership on a periodic basis or a formula that may be based on the exiting partner’s collection for treatment rendered by that partner, the value of partnership property, and outstanding accounts receivable.

 Each partner should have a right of first refusal on the other partner’s interest in the partnership and the right to consent to or reject the selection of a new partner who is purchasing a partnership interest and will join the partnership.

 The manner in which a partnership interest will be transferred due to a partner’s death or disability should also be detailed in the partnership agreement including any reduction in the value of goodwill to be purchased.

 The partnership agreement must include terms regarding the types of events that would cause a dissolution of the partnership.
-Some terminating events may include a partner’s loss of licensure to practice dentistry in California, conviction of a felony, incapacity and the assignment of assets to a creditor.
+Some terminating events may include a partner’s loss of licensure to practice dentistry in California, the conviction of a felony, incapacity, and the assignment of assets to a creditor.